 With Land of the Dead, George Romero has reinvigorated his metaphor.
 The dead are becoming increasingly more intelligent and united, while the image of humanity barricaded away in a city that it has built on top of the apocalypse is a savage escalation of the social divide of 1990s/00s America.
 Dennis Hopper seems representative of the ardently pro-Republican self-interest ethic, ruthlessly engineering society for the benefit of “the haves and the have mores”, while indifferently abandoning the poor and ordinary working stiffs in shantytowns below.
 Romero is naturally scathing about the world inside Dennis Hopper’s ivory tower and revisits Dawn of the Dead with a series of scenes with zombies bursting into the mall world, devouring shoppers, cappuccino drinkers and the likes.
 Here the shift has clearly gone from Dawn of the Dead, where the mall was a Utopian world being defended, to now a place where Romero is only scornful about the world inside and gleefully relishes the opportunity to tear it down.

 The end resolution with the zombies having overrun Fiddler’s Green and Simon Baker and his select few departing in Dead Reckoning is the most hopeful ending of any of the Dead films.
 Simon Baker’s parting line, where he declines to shoot down the line of zombies, saying “No, they’re just trying to survive in the world” gets a laugh.
 It is almost certainly an unintentional laugh on George Romero’s part as surely the entire thrust of all four films up to that point is not one of two species trying to coexist in the world but each trying to eliminate the other for supremacy of the planet.
 The film ends with Simon Baker and friends heading off to Canada where “there’s nothing there.”
+(Romero himself sought Canadian citizenship not longer after the film came out).
 One suspects it is sneakingly what Romero wishes that he could do too.
 His sympathies in the film clearly lie with Simon Baker’s hero and his contempt for the Republican vision of the world that has come to dominate America.
 Romero’s overriding desire in the ensuing years seems to have become one where you sense he could abandon the rat race and go build a new idyllic world with a select few friends – and with Land of the Dead, Romero did exactly what Simon Baker does here, shooting the film in Ontario and subsequently re-establishing his production base in Toronto.

 On the other hand, the social metaphor seems weaker in Land of the Dead than it was in the previous films.
 The writing seems a little rough around the edges as though the script had been hurried into production without having been fully polished.
 Romero certainly has a good cast – reliable troopers like Dennis Hopper and John Leguizamo and, in particular, Simon Baker who delineates his character with a strong inner moral sense.
 However, the characterisations lack the searing sharpness that they did in Night of the Living Dead and Day of the Dead.
 Land of the Dead is particularly weak when it comes to two of the staples of the other films.
 The fierce sense of survivalism and battle to the death with the dead that runs through the previous films has been muted – there are times that Land of the Dead seems more like a by-the-numbers action movie.
 While the film has a certain driving energy during the action, there is never the fierce siege mentality there was to the other films.
 In fact, with the battle over Dead Reckoning, one is distinctly reminded more of the post-holocaust film Battletruck/Warlords of the 21st Century (1982) than a zombie movie.